-Due to the popularity of this area, rent is high.
+Due to the popularity of this area, however, rent is high.

-Anacostia is a previously neglected residential neighbourhood which lies alongside the Anacostia River in southeast Washington DC.
+Anacostia is a previously neglected residential neighbourhood that lies alongside the Anacostia River in southeast Washington DC.

-Anacostia is popular with families because of its proximity to some of DC’s best schools and availability of spacious housing options.
-It is also a good option for those who prefer to be further away from the hustle and bustle of the city or those on a tight budget as rents are very reasonable.
+Anacostia is popular with families because of its proximity to some of DC’s best schools and the availability of spacious housing.
+It is also a good option for those who prefer to be further away from the hustle and bustle of the city, or those on a tight budget.
 Getting around Washington DC from Anacostia is easy as there are regular Metrorail services to the city centre.

 Outside Washington DC